captainzero93/simple-snake-python-pygme/README.md

 The reccomended way to instal pygame-2.6.1-cp311-win-amd64.whl is pip install --user pygame==2.6.1  # Install from PyPI

-Again, Windows users can use the Release .exe in the Releases section, ONLY do this if you trust the source, I recommend reading the code from this repo first.
+<b> Again, Windows users can use the Release .exe in the Releases section, ONLY do this if you trust the source, I recommend reading the code from this repo first.
-Refer to the documentatiom for your Linux Distro for unzipping and instaling the .PKG zip / file.
+Refer to the documentatiom for your Linux Distro for unzipping and instaling the .PKG zip / file. </b>

 Version: 0.1 | Author: captainzero93 |